solana-foundation/developer-content/content/courses/native-onchain-development/program-security.md

 }
 ```

-Before moving on, make sure you have a solid grasp on the current state of the
+Before moving on, make sure you have a solid grasp of the current state of the
 program.
 Look through the code and spend some time thinking through any spots
 that are confusing to you.
 It may be helpful to compare the starter code to the
 [solution code from the previous lesson](https://beta.solpg.io/62b23597f6273245aca4f5b4).